robdll/Hanoi/README.md

 Hanoi Tower
 =====

-Hanoi Tower Instruction Program written in Assembler using Recursion for MIPS processors.
+Hanoi Tower Instruction Assembler Recursive function script for MIPS processors.

 When you call the procedure it asks you how many disks you have to move.
 The instruction given will tell you how to move N disks from Peg 1 to Peg 2.